How Much Weight Can You Really Lose in a Month?

 That answer depends on the individual.
 Someone with a larger body can typically lose more because they have more weight to begin with.

 Before starting a diet or cleanse, ask yourself this: What do you mean when you say you want to lose "weight"?
-What people usually mean is that they want to lose fat, fit into their jeans again, and feel toned and good about themselves.
+What people usually mean is that they want to lose fat, feel more comfortable in their jeans and feel toned and good about themselves.

 Weight fluctuations are more complex than calories in and calories out.
 Consider that 2 cups of water weighs about 1 pound, and most people lose weight just going to the bathroom.
 Muscle, fat, bone, water, tissues, organs and whatever is inside your digestive tract make up your total weight.
 There's a fixation on weight loss, but the number on the scale can't tell you if the weight you're losing is water, muscle or fat.
 Restrictive diets can help you lose weight fast, but you might be losing muscle and water weight.
 That's not ideal and can ultimately wreck your metabolism.